BrockDSL/Archivematica/getting-started.md

 - Right click any file in this folder and select "makeCSV" from the list of menu options
 - This will generate a `metadata` folder with a spreadsheet where you will add metadata

+### Exactly

+Steps:
+- Click on [this link](https://www.weareavp.com/products/exactly/) and download Exactly for Windows
+- Unzip the file
+- Click on the "dist" folder
+- Click on the "bundles" folder
+- Double click the .exe file to open the program (you may also save the .exe file in a location that provides quicker access, such as the Desktop)

 ## MacOS

 ### makeCSV